stijn-meijers/dracor-mcp/README.md

 ## Overview

-This project implements an MCP server using the official Model Context Protocol Python SDK that provides access to the DraCor API.
+This project implements an MCP server using the official Model Context Protocol Python SDK that provides access to the DraCor API v1.
 It allows Claude and other LLMs to interact with dramatic text corpora, analyze character networks, retrieve play information, and generate insights about dramatic works across different languages and periods.

 The project includes two implementations:

-1. `dracor_mcp_server.py` - Standard implementation using the basic MCP SDK
+1. `dracor_mcp_server.py` - Standard implementation using the basic MCP SDK (older version using v0 API)
-2. `dracor_mcp_fastmcp.py` - Streamlined implementation using the FastMCP decorator-based API
+2. `dracor_mcp_fastmcp.py` - Streamlined implementation using the FastMCP decorator-based API with v1 API

 ## Features

-- Access to DraCor APIs through a unified interface
+- Access to DraCor API v1 through a unified interface
 - No authentication required (DraCor API is publicly accessible)
 - Structured data models for DraCor entities
 - Support for operations: